Clinical Practice

 • Never share your personal business with the students.

-• Do not use your cell phone or iPad during class.
+• Do not use your cell phone or iPad during class, unless it is part of a lesson.

 Communicate Often and Early